veera-adithya-d/crossplane-provider-oci/docs/quickstart.md

 This guide walks through the process to install the OCI official provider-family.

-To use OCI official provider-family, install Crossplane into your Kubernetes cluster, install the `Provider`, apply a `ProviderConfig`, and create a managed resource in OCI via Kubernetes.
+To use OCI official provider-family, make sure you have installed Crossplane into your Kubernetes cluster.
+Follow installation of the `Provider`, applying a `ProviderConfig`, and creating the managed resource in OCI via Kubernetes.

 ## Install the official OCI provider-family
 Install the official provider-family into the Kubernetes cluster with a Kubernetes configuration file.
 For instance, let's install the `provider-oci-objectstorage`

-Note: The first provider installed of a family also installs an extra provider-family Provider.
+The first provider installed of a family also installs an extra provider-family Provider.
 The provider-family provider manages the `ProviderConfig` for all other providers in the same family.

+> [!NOTE]
+> Always install the family provider first to ensure anticipated/right version of image is pulled.
+Installing sub-provider first creates a missing dependency issue, which the crossplane package-manager always resolves by pulling latest family provider image.
+It might lead to unexpected behavior.

 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: pkg.crossplane.io/v1